qcif/nextcloud-sync-cron/README.md

 ## Security issues

-The password is passed to the Nextcloud command line client via command line arguments.
+If the `.netrc` file is not used, the password is passed to the Nextcloud command line client via command line arguments.
 This is a limitation of the Nextcloud command line client.

 ## Some errors will produce output